arsham/archer.nvim/README.md

       a_block = "az",
     },
     context = { "ix", "ax" },      -- n lines from above and below.
+    last_changed = { "iC", "aC" }, -- last pasted or changed text.
   },
 }
 ```

+For consistency, `context` and `last_changed` are given a table, otherwise
+there are no difference in and around motions.

 ## Mappings